10 Gorgeous Beaches with the Clearest Water in the World

 Ipil Beach—El Nido, Palawan Island, Philippines

 Ipil Beach is known to be free of tourists and many travelers find that they are the only ones on the beach during their visit, with the exception of some locals.
 Visitors can expect to see monkeys, a plethora of chromatic coral, palm trees, and friendly turtles.
 The backdrop of the mountains makes for incredible scenery, and the sunset is said to be remarkable.
+That said, it’s a good idea to know about some hidden beach dangers you should take seriously.

 Dam Trau—Ba Ria-Vung Tau Province, Vietnam